 HP launches small form factor desktop AI PC with focus on power and security

-“HP is dedicated to helping businesses harness the full potential of AI,” said Chris Reile, Sales Manager at Intech Southwest, “Organizations are adopting AI at a rapid pace.
-HP’s new desktop AI PC, paired with Intech’s IT services and support help companies equip their workers with powerful, secure devices to leverage AI now and in the future.”
+“It’s HP’s mission to empower companies to capitalize on the power of AI,” said Jesse Fagen, President at MainMicro, “Organizations are adopting AI at a rapid pace.
+HP’s new desktop AI PC, paired with MainMicro’s expertise in client solutions can help companies equip their workers with powerful, secure devices to leverage AI now and in the future.”

 The HP Elite SFF 805 G9 Desktop PC is protected by HP Wolf Security to ensure business data stays safe.
 HP Wolf Security for Business creates a hardware-enforced, always-on, resilient defense.

-To learn more about the HP Elite SFF 805 G9 Desktop PC and Intech Southwest’s services and support, visit Intech Southwest’s website at www.intechsouthwest.com .
+To learn more about the HP Elite SFF 805 G9 Desktop PC and MainMicro’s client solutions, including licenses, antivirus software and client/server communication tools, visit MainMicro’s website.

-About Intech Southwest Services: Intech Southwest is a leading full-service provider of best-in-class professional information technology and solutions for corporations, K-12 and higher education institutions in the San Antonio and Houston Texas areas.
-Intech Southwest specializes in turn-key solutions for customers to help them grow and succeed.
+About MainMicro: MainMicro is an industry leading reseller of IT related hardware, software, and services, serving the New York area.
+MainMicro specializes in end-to-end technology solutions to help its customers achieve success.

 1 Copilot in Windows requires Windows 11.
 Some features require an NPU.
 Timing of feature delivery and availability varies by market and device.
 Requires Microsoft account to log in.
 Where Microsoft in Windows is not available, the Copilot key will lead to the Bing search engine.
 See http://aka.ms/WindowsAIFeatures.